 When accident investigators interview people involved after an accident, the lawyers would take over and prevent their clients from saying anything.
 This procedure has to change if any progress in accident investigation is to produce useful results.
 The presence of the threat of criminal investigation after an accident must be kept at a distance and the people involved must be granted some sort of immunity from prosecution for their statements regarding the accident.

 The U.S. Air Force has led the way in aircraft accident investigation by providing for the nondisclosure of witness statements so that they may not be used for any disciplinary or criminal actions, or any other administrative proceedings.
-There is a logical exception for false testimony or investigative misconduct.
+There is a logical exception for false testimony or investigative misconduct, what ever that might be.
 Also they may be releasable to comply with a valid court order in a separate, unrelated criminal trial.
 The Air Force has relied on their safety privilege to withhold the release of its accident reports to the general public.
 This privilege continues to be a vital part of the military safety program and allows for open and unfettered statements to safety officers.

 FAA grants of immunity